bitnami/containers/bitnami/cloudnative-pg/README.md

-# Bitnami package for CloudNativePG
+# Bitnami Secure Image for CloudNativePG

 ## What is CloudNativePG?